Do You Really Need to Pay Harlands Debt Collectors?

 So, once your debt is sold off to the debt collection company, that company becomes the sole owner of your debt and the only entity to whom you owe the debt to.

 If you are being contacted by Harlands Services, the first step is to find out what the debt is – don’t pay it until you get clarification.
 Ask the debt collectors to send you a copy of the original agreement.
 If all is above board, there should be no issue in getting this clarification.
 If they don’t send proof, then you should not pay, as there is no evidence that this is your debt.

 Follow my ‘prove it’ guide with letter templates and get them to prove that you owe the money.

 You don’t want to pay the debt

-If you owe the debt, you are liable to pay it, whether that is with Harlands Debt Collectors or the original creditor.
+If you owe the debt, you are liable to pay it, whether that is with Harlands Services or the original creditor.
 You should not ignore the debt, as it won’t just disappear.
 If you can pay it all back, this is the best way to do it, but make sure you don’t leave yourself in a situation where you can’t cover essential bills.
-In this case, you can make an agreement with the debt collectors to pay it back in installments, or a partial repayment to clear the debt.
+In this case, you can make an agreement with the debt collectors to pay it back in instalments, or a partial repayment to clear the debt.

 Are debt collectors ruining your life

 Debt collectors often resort to all kinds of tactics to get their money back, and this may include excessive phone calls and even threatening behaviour.